Pranavnbhat/Duck_Hunt_pygame/README.md

 4.Open the location of duckhunt.py with terminal and run it with command "python duckhunt.py "

 ## Project Structure
-duckhunt.py        # Main game loop
+duckhunt.py
-assets/            # Images, sounds, fonts
+assets/
+duck/
+dog/
+crosshair/
+bg/
+sound/
+fonts/
-highscore.txt      # Stores high score
+highscore.txt

 ## What I Learned